-Stanley Mehta is the Overseer of Gateway Ministries International, which is a network including over 100 House Churches.
-He is an Electrical Engineer by profession and worked for five years in the industry before he took up the pastoral role at the Bombay Baptist Church in 1981.
+Stanley Mehta is the overseer of Gateway Ministries International, which is a network that includes over a hundred House Churches.
+He is an electrical engineer by profession.
+In 1981, he took up the pastoral role at the Bombay Baptist Church.

-Stanley is a trainer by gifting, and he has conducted several seminars for the past thirty-six years on Leadership, Debt Free Living, Relational Skills, and Strengthening the Family, both in India and abroad.
-He has discipled and raised many notable leaders for the church and the market place.
+Stanley is a trainer by gifting, and he has conducted several seminars for the past thirty-six years on Leadership, Debt Free Living, Relational Skills, and Strengthening the Family.
+He has taught in India and places around the place.
+He has discipled and raised many notable leaders for the church and the marketplace.
 Stanley has authored about a dozen books.
 His book titled Foundations for Life has been translated into sixteen languages.
-He has launched a trust called Sahaara Charitable Society for the afflicted and downtrodden.
-He has pioneered a nine-month, intensive Bible college course called Antioch Training Center.
-ATC is committed to the holistic growth and development of men and women by discipleship, for the ultimate aim of equipping leadership qualities in the context of serving the church and society.
+He has launched a trust called Sahaara Charitable Society for the afflicted and the downtrodden.
+He has pioneered a nine-month, intensive Bible college course called the Antioch Training Center (ATC).
+ATC is committed to the holistic growth and development of men and women through discipleship.
+The ultimate aim is to equip leaders to serve the church and society at large.